Are demographically invariant models and representations in medical imaging fair?: General drawbacks of representation invariance

-At this point, let us ask: why were we interested in demographically invariant representations in the first place?
-Echoing similar concerns raised by Gichoya et al.~\cite{Gichoya2022}, Glocker et al.~\cite{Glocker2023} write that ``an algorithm may encode protected characteristics, and then use this information for making predictions due to undesirable correlations in the (historical) training data.''
+At this point, let us step back and ask: why were we interested in demographically invariant representations in the first place?
+Echoing similar concerns raised by \citet{Gichoya2022}, \citet{Glocker2023} write that ``an algorithm may encode protected characteristics, and then use this information for making predictions due to undesirable correlations in the (historical) training data.''
 These remarks reflect a concern that patients with similar (patho)physiology might wrongly receive different predictions if the model takes their demographic attributes into account.
 We argue that this concern is more aligned with requiring demographically invariant \emph{models}, as opposed to demographically invariant \emph{distributions}.
-We will thus consider model invariance approaches in the next section.
+We will thus consider model invariance approaches next.